-13. What do you mean by 'approach / methods'?
+17. What do you mean by 'approach / methods'?

 A. Please outline how the proposed project will set out to achieve its objectives, and who will be engaged.
-If you are proposing a rapid assessment, outline what sorts of indicators will be developed to support it.
+If you are proposing a rapid assessment, outline what sorts of indicators will be developed.